Robert Blake, Baron Blake: Politics

 Concomitant with his study of Conservative history, Blake was a political Conservative, and took the Conservative whip in the House of Lords.
 He defended the British government during the Suez Crisis and in later life was a Eurosceptic.
 He was, however, a supporter of proportional representation, and served as the Chairman of the Electoral Reform Society.
 He also rebelled over the War Crimes Bill.

-Blake opposed the Labour Party's policy to abolish the hereditary peers in the House of Lords.
+Lord Blake opposed the Labour Party's policy to abolish the hereditary peers in the House of Lords.
 Writing the year before the 1997 general election, he commented:

 Abolition of the hereditary vote ... is alleged to be phase one of a policy to substitute an elective Upper House for the existing chamber.
 Meanwhile we would have the biggest quango of all time: a House whose members would owe their seats solely to past or present prime ministerial patronage.
 Even as an interim measure, this would be thoroughly undesirable, and certainly no improvement on the present composition.
 The hereditary system, whatever its logical defects, does produce some people of independent opinions and also some who are much younger than the normal run of middle-aged legislators ...
 My guess is that after achieving stage one, which would involve a great deal of parliamentary time and much controversy, a Labour Cabinet would rest on its oars and postpone for many years any plans for an elective chamber.
 There are immense difficulties involved – its powers, electoral system, and above all relations with the Commons, which would certainly resent the creation of a body with rival claims to democratic legitimacy.Blake was a Conservative member of Oxford City Council from 1957 to 1964.